flowchart TD

 \[ \tilde{\mathcal{L}}(\theta) = \mathcal{L}(\theta) + \frac{\lambda}{2} \lVert \theta \rVert_2^2 . \]

 Its gradient is \(\nabla \mathcal{L}(\theta) + \lambda \theta\), so a gradient step yields \(\theta_{t+1} = \theta_t - \eta(\nabla \mathcal{L} + \lambda \theta_t) = (1 - \eta\lambda)\theta_t - \eta \nabla \mathcal{L}\), recovering the decay rule.
-The equivalence breaks for adaptive optimizers such as Adam, because the penalty gradient \(\lambda \theta\) is rescaled by the per-coordinate second-moment estimate.
-The decoupled variant AdamW restores the intended behavior by applying the shrinkage directly to the weights rather than routing it through the adaptive preconditioner.

 210.1.2 1.2 Effect on the Loss Landscape

-A quadratic approximation of the loss around a minimum \(\theta^\ast\) gives a Hessian \(H\) with eigendecomposition \(H = Q \Lambda Q^\top\).
-The penalized minimizer rescales each eigendirection by the factor \(\Lambda_i / (\Lambda_i + \lambda)\).
-Directions with small curvature \(\Lambda_i \ll \lambda\) are strongly contracted, while high curvature directions are nearly untouched.
-Weight decay therefore preferentially suppresses parameter components that the data does not constrain, acting as a soft form of dimensionality reduction.
+so each eigendirection is rescaled by the factor \(\Lambda_i / (\Lambda_i + \lambda)\).
+Directions with small curvature \(\Lambda_i \ll \lambda\) are strongly contracted toward zero, while high curvature directions with \(\Lambda_i \gg \lambda\) are nearly untouched.
+Weight decay therefore preferentially suppresses parameter components that the data does not constrain, since flat directions of the loss are exactly the directions the data leaves undetermined.
+This is a soft, continuous form of dimensionality reduction: rather than discarding directions outright, it interpolates each one between full retention and full suppression according to how strongly the data pins it down.

-Early stopping halts training when performance on a held-out validation set stops improving.
+Early stopping halts training when performance on a held out validation set stops improving.
 A patience parameter \(p\) specifies how many evaluations may pass without improvement before training terminates, and the parameters from the best validation checkpoint are restored.

 210.2.1 2.1 Early Stopping as Implicit Regularization